 FPCBP led a Quality Improvement Learning Collaborative (QILC) with four Federally Qualified Health Centers to develop family planning best practices for providers.
 The Collaborative’s objective was to increase the use of effective birth control methods by providing coaching, training, and technical assistance to providers in participating sites.

-As a result of the project, overall annual screening for pregnancy intention among all four sites increased from 3% to 80%, and the percentage of patients who left the visit initiating or continuing an effective contraceptive method increased from 2% to 68%.
+As a result of the project, overall annual screening for pregnancy intention among all four sites increased 77%, and number patients who left the visit initiating or continuing an effective contraceptive method increased 53%.

-Following the project, Public Health Solutions developed a toolkit called Improving the Quality of Contraceptive Care in Primary Care Settings: A Toolkit for Practitioners.
+Following the project, PHS developed a toolkit called Improving the Quality of Contraceptive Care in Primary Care Settings: A Toolkit for Practitioners.
 It is available to download for healthcare organizations and providers undertaking QI projects to improve contraceptive care in their practices.